 Grace met Prince Rainier while in Cannes for the film festival before heading back to the U.S. to make 'High Society'...he came to America to meet her family...and The Wedding of the Century was on.

 Kelly, with family, bridesmaids, friends, dogs, over 80-pieces of luggage, and an army of press reporters--boarded the SS Constitution and departed New York Harbor on April 4th, 1956 for the week-long voyage to the French Riviera.
-In Monaco--tens of thousands including hundreds of International press lined the streets to greet the future princess.
-Amazing reception: here
+In Monaco--tens of thousands including hundreds of International press lined the streets to greet the future princess: here

 Hollywood stars numbered among the 600-guests in attendance --while 30-million people watched the April 19th nuptials on TV.

 Princess Grace proved a boon for Monaco….organizing and overseeing numerous charities, arts organizations and events while raising three children.
-There was some marital strain but the couple celebrated their 25th wedding anniversary in 1981--vibrantly happy together.
+The couple celebrated their 25th wedding anniversary in 1981--happy together.